-- 2. All painted surfaces are presumed to contain lead unless determined otherwise. - Lead can be found in a variety of different products, such as greases, solders, sealants, paints, coatings, lead shielding in walls and around tables, lead pipes, ceramic tile glaze, and counterweights. - Operations or processes that may cause lead exposure include but are not limited to: - i.
-Spray painting with paints containing lead. - ii.
-Grinding, sanding, or welding on lead-based paints. - iii.
-Soldering activities. - iv.
-Demolition of oxidized lead shielding. - Lead containing paint shall be removed before Service Provider proceeds with any grinding, sanding, or welding activities. - 6.
-Never use compressed air to remove lead dust. - All lead-abatement activities are coordinated through the Boeing Onsite Activity Representative.
+- Grinding, sanding, or welding on lead-based paints. - Soldering activities. - Demolition of oxidized lead shielding. - 5.
+Lead containing paint shall be removed before Service

+- Provider proceeds with any grinding, sanding, or welding activities. - 6.
+Never use compressed air to remove lead dust. - 7.
+All lead-abatement activities are coordinated through the Boeing Onsite Activity Representative.
 The Service Provider shall prepare a written plan for lead abatement activities and provide that plan to Boeing upon request.
 Additional coordination is required. - 8.
-If, after the project commences, the Service Provider discovers a possible lead-containing material disturbance or new suspect material, work shall stop immediately until the Boeing Onsite Activity Representative can determine the next course of action. - c.
-Soils and Remediation - Final disposition of all soil shall be coordinated through the Boeing Onsite Activity Representative.
+If, after the project commences, the Service Provider discovers a possible lead-containing material disturbance or new suspect material, work shall stop immediately until the Boeing Onsite Activity Representative can determine the next course of action.

+c.
+Soils and Remediation

+- 1. Final disposition of all soil shall be coordinated through the Boeing Onsite Activity Representative.
 Additional coordination is required. - 2.
 Immediately contact the Boeing Onsite Activity Representative listed at the front of this document if you notice contaminated soil or water during excavation activities.
 Watch for fuel and solvent smells, visible oil sheen, and other indications of contamination.
 Stop work immediately until the Boeing Onsite Activity Representative can determine the next course of action.